WHAT TO SEE IN SHIRAKAWA-GO? HOW TO GET TO SHIRAKAWA-GO? IS SHIRAKAWA-GO WORTH VISITING? WHEN IS THE BEST TIME TO VISIT SHIRAKAWA-GO?

 If you have a car, then it will be very easy.
 It’s a 30min drive up north from Shirakawa-go.

 There is also a local bus leaving Shirakaw-go to Gokayama villages.
-It takes about 1h.
+It takes about 1 hour.

-However, if you are visiting Gokayama without a car, we rather recommend to join a tour which will make it much easier to visit both places in a day.
-You can check different options here.
+However, if you are visiting Gokayama without a car, we rather recommend joining a tour which will make it much easier to visit both places in a day.

 Best time to visit Shirakawa-go?

 Shirakawa-go can be visited all year round.
-However the most scenic period to visit the village is during winter when the entire place is covered with a thick layer of snow.
+However, the most scenic period to visit the village is during winter when the entire place is covered with a thick layer of snow.

 Is Shirakawa-go worth visiting?